-The Trustees have made a specialist ethical equity fund available to members, the L&G Ethical Global Equity Index Fund, which aims to track the FTSE4Good Global Equity Index.
+The Trustees have also made available to members a specialist ethical equity fund, the L&G Ethical Global Equity Index Fund, which aims to track the FTSE4Good Global Equity Index.
+This fund is available as a self-select option.

 Member views are not taken into account in the selection, retention and realisation of investments.
 However, if the Trustees were formally approached by members expressing such views, these would be considered on their merits.